 Details about SMART program responsibilities, for both faculty mentors and student participants, are available below and in the 2015 SMART application form [docx].
+Completed SMART applications for summer 2015 are due by Monday, June 8.
 Please note that this form is for summer 2015, and is subject to change in subsequent years.

 Completed SMART applications are due just after the end of the spring semester each year, for projects to be conducted during the summer months.
 Completed forms, and inquiries about the SMART program should be submitted to Dr. Lauren Clark, Research Program Manager for the Office of the Vice President for Research.
 You may also call Dr. Clark at (803) 777-5458 to discuss any questions you have about the program.

 - Provide a research project for the undergraduate student which will last a minimum of 8 weeks during the summer

 - Provide the resources necessary for the student to complete the project

 - If the mentor is not available for a short period (such as travel), arrange for a temporary mentor (such as a postdoctoral fellow, graduate student or other faculty) to oversee the student research project